Andover Township, New Jersey: Local government

 Andover Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization held in January, the council selects a mayor and a deputy mayor from among its members.

-As of 2024, members of the Andover Township Committee are Mayor Thomas D. Walsh (R, term on township committee ends December 31, 2023; term as mayor ends 2022), Deputy Mayor Ellsworth E. Bensley Jr. (R, term on committee and as deputy mayor ends 2022), John Carafello (R, 2023), Eric Karr (R, 2024) and Janis L. McGovern (R, 2024).
+As of 2024, members of the Andover Township Committee are Mayor Thomas D. Walsh Jr. (R, term on township committee ends December 31, 2026; term as mayor ends 2025), Deputy Mayor Eric Karr (R, term on committee and as deputy mayor ends 2024), Ellsworth E. Bensley Jr. (R, 2025), Michael Lensak (R, 2026) and Janis L. McGovern (R, 2024).